desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 ## Parental Agent

-In order to ensure timely DNSSEC bootstrapping of insecure domains, stalemate situations due to mismatch of cached records (Step 4 of (#cds-auth)) need to be avoided.
+In order to ensure timely DNSSEC bootstrapping of insecure domains, stalemate situations due to mismatch of stale cached records (Step 4 of (#cds-auth)) need to be avoided.
-It is thus RECOMMENDED to perform queries into signaling domains with an (initially) cold resolver cache, or to disable caching for them (e.g., by limiting response TTLs to the interval between scans).
+It is thus RECOMMENDED to perform queries into signaling domains with an (initially) cold resolver cache, or using some other method for retrieving fresh data from authoritative servers.

 # Security Considerations